BramVan-Oosterhout/festivals-redux/certificates/README.md

    * generate the certificate for the root CA

 2. `make certs` which will:
-   * create the certificates for the servers listed in DOMAINS
+   * create the SERVER and CLIENT certificates for the servers listed in DOMAINS

 The certicates KEYs (including the CA key) are created in the `pki/private/` directory.